UQ-RCC/pitschi-docs/userguide-pitschi-datamover.md

 ![image](images/datamover/pitschi5.png)

 5) Once the experiment is started, it will show where you should drop the data from the camera machine.
 Pitschi will sync the data from there to your RDM periodically.
+The synced files and folders are to be displayed at the bottom of the page.

 ![image](images/datamover/pitschi6.png)